abnamro/repository-scanner/components/resc-backend/README.md

 down_revision = 'd330d086edfe'
 ```

-The generated script contains two functions: The upgrade() function that contain the revision changes, and the
+The generated script contains two functions: The upgrade() function that contains the revision changes, and the
 downgrade() function that revert these changes.
 </details>
 &nbsp